josh-wong/josh-wong.github.io/docs/index.md

 The goal of this site is for me to:

-- continue to improve on my writing and content management skills,
+- continue to improve on my writing and knowledge management skills,
 - practice writing software and the related documentation, and
 - go hands-on with new trends and best practices in documentation and knowledge management.